ATseanlee/ATseanlee/README.md

 ### ABOUT ME
 - 🔭 I’m currently learning ...
-Data anlysis using python and fintech engineering using node.js & react.
+Data anlysis using python and Bigdata Engineering using Hadoop Ecosystem.
-- 🌱 I’m looking forward to ... being a fintech engineer.
+- 🌱 I’m looking forward to ... being a ML/DL engineer.
-- 📫 How to reach me: ... e-mail me.
+- 📫 How to reach me: shseanlee1@gmail.com